SAP1EN/Wasserstein_GAN/README.md

 - [Improved WGAN](https://arxiv.org/pdf/1704.00028.pdf)

 With the exception that the improved WGAN will be using a gradient penalty as an alternative to clipping weights.
 This is to penalize the norm of gradient of the critic with respect to its input.
+***
+We can re-use the same generator/discriminator classes for use in the improved Wasserstein GAN.
 ```
 class Generator(nn.Module):
     def __init__(self):